Louis Edward Gelineau: Bishop of Providence

-On December 6, 1971, Pope Paul VI appointed Gélineau as the sixth bishop of the Diocese of Providence.
-He received his episcopal consecration on January 26, 1972, from Bishop Joyce, with Bishops Bernard Flanagan and Edward O'Leary serving as co-consecrators.
+On December 6, 1971, Pope Paul VI appointed Gélineau as the sixth bishop of Providence.
+He received his episcopal consecration at the Cathedral of Saints Peter and Paul in Providence, Rhode Island, on January 26, 1972, from Bishop Joyce, with Bishops Bernard Flanagan and Edward O'Leary serving as co-consecrators.
 In 1988, Gélineau declared that removing a feeding tube from 48-year-old Marcia Gray, a comatose Rhode Island woman, "does not contradict Catholic moral theology," but emphasized that he "in no way supports or condones the practice of euthanasia."

-In 1985, Gélineau registered opposition to a 1985 ordinance for the City of Providence to protect LGBT people from discrimination in employment, housing, credit and access to public accommodations.
+In 1985, Gélineau registered opposition to a 1985 ordinance for the City of Providence to protect LGBTQ+ people from discrimination.
 He said, "Homosexual acts are contrary to God's command and contrary to his purpose in creating sex.
 To give support to this proposed legislation may easily be interpreted as supporting the homosexual lifestyle."
-In 1995, when the Rhode Island Senate passed an LGBT rights bill, Gélineau stated, "If [proposed legislation] seeks to afford protection from unjust discrimination, which is not now afforded under our laws, then those laws should be changed."
+In 1995, when the Rhode Island Senate passed an LGBTQ+ rights bill, Gélineau stated, "If [proposed legislation] seeks to afford protection from unjust discrimination, which is not now afforded under our laws, then those laws should be changed."

-In a 1997 legal deposition, Robert Cadorette accused Gélineau of abusing him when Gélineau was a brother assigned to St. Joseph’s Orphanage in Burlington in the 1950's.
+In a 1997 legal deposition, Robert Cadorette accused Gélineau of abusing him when Gélineau was a brother assigned to St. Joseph’s Orphanage in Burlington in the 1950s.
 Cadorette claimed that on one occasion in 1951, Gélineau tried to pull down Cadorette's fly.
-When Cadorette ran away, Gélineau caught and tried to drown him.
+When Cadorette ran away, Gélineau allegedly caught and tried to drown him.
 In a 1997 legal deposition, Gélineau denied any sexual misdeeds with an altar server in 1994.